 Before getting involved with salvage cars, it’s important there are a few potential drawbacks to them.
-The most notable of these drawbacks has to do with securing insurance.
+The most notable of these drawbacks has to do with securing insurance and DMV inspection.

 To be sure, securing liability coverage for a salvage car should be a relatively simple affair.
 One should typically encounter no difficulty in getting such coverage from their present insurer or another.
 However, things are a little different when it comes to comprehensive coverage.

 For obvious reasons, many insurers are loath to provide comprehensive coverage to vehicles rebuilt from salvage.
 However, this does not mean there are no options.
 One needs only to work with an insurer that specializes in salvage cars to secure comprehensive coverage.
 Do note, though, that premiums for such policies are typically quite expensive.